Mbodin/blocklib/README.md

 let _ = Lwt_main.run Main.main
 ```
+Note the nested `Main.Main`: the first `Main` corresponds to the file `src/main.ml` created above, and the nested `Main` corresponds to the `Main` parameterised module defined inside this file.

 To create a JavaScript output, create a `js` subfolder with the following dune file:
 ```